-The -1 or --lib flag is similar to -t/--require, but it requires a module using a lib module path instead of a file path.
-For example, is the same as running the raco executable with no arguments, since the raco module is the executable's main module.
+The -l or --lib flag is similar to -t/--require, but it requires a module using a lib module path instead of a file path.
+For example, racket -l raco is the same as running the raco executable with no arguments, since the raco module is the executable's main module.